Explant (Implant removal ) with En Bloc (Total) Capsulectomy

 Being informed about the implant removal process can help you plan for treatment and ultimately decide if this is an option you’d like to pursue.
-Since you have already undergone a breast augmentation, you are already aware of what breast surgery involves in general; the implant removal process does not deviate much from your original implant treatment in terms of what you can expect as a patient.
+This procedure is very different than the original procedure you had for the breast augmentation.

-Once the implant is removed, the next step in the surgery will depend on what you and your surgeon have decided during your consultation for reconstruction.
-This discussion may include whether you’d like to increase volume with fat transfer or if a lift would help meet your aesthetic goals.
+Once the implant and capsules are removed, the next step in the surgery will depend on what you and your surgeon have decided during your consultation for reconstruction.
+This is a personal decision.
+Additional procedures are not necessary but many women not only want their implants out but they also desire to have an aesthetic breast that they are confident with.
+This discussion may include whether you’d like to increase volume with fat transfer or if a lift to reposition your existing breast tissue to help meet your aesthetic goals.

 Once your implants are removed, it’s likely that your natural breast tissue will appear more relaxed than before.
 This can be caused by the natural aging process as well as the prolonged use of large implants.
 In these cases, it’s often the best choice to have a breast lift after the implants have been removed.
 With this procedure, our surgeons can remove excess skin and reshape the remaining tissue to ensure your natural breasts sit at the desired position on the chest wall.
 The nipple and areola will be moved to a higher position and, if needed, the areola can be reduced in size.
-Liposuction may also be needed to improve the contour of your newly lifted breasts.
+Often autologous fat grafting can be performed to help shape the upper pole and provide added volume for perky youthful breasts.

 If you would like to maintain a larger breast size than your natural tissue provides but don’t want to do so with implants, there is another option.
 Fat grafting involves taking fat from one area of the body where there is an excess—such as the buttocks, thighs, or abdomen—and transplanting it to an area that needs more volume, such as the breasts.